Brett Tomko: Seattle Mariners

-On February 10, 2000, Tomko was traded to the Seattle Mariners, along with Antonio Pérez, Jake Meyer, and Mike Cameron, for Ken Griffey Jr. He did not make the team out of spring training that year, due to dealing with a sore Achilles tendon.
-Tomko finally made his Mariners debut on April 22, allowing one run on four hits while striking out seven in six innings of work.
+On February 10, 2000, Tomko was traded to the Seattle Mariners, along with Mike Cameron, Antonio Pérez, and Jake Meyer for Ken Griffey Jr. Tomko did not make the team out of spring training that year, due to dealing with a sore Achilles tendon.
+Tomko made his Mariners debut on April 22, allowing one run on four hits while striking out seven in six innings of work.
 In June, he was placed on the disabled list with a shoulder injury.
 When he returned, Tomko was used out of the bullpen for the rest of the season.

 Tomko's 2001 season started off poorly after pitching to a 5.97 ERA in nine appearances in the rotation and bullpen.
 He was demoted to Triple-A on May 20.
 Tomko threw a no-hitter for the Tacoma Rainiers on July 3.
 During his time in Tacoma, he learned to throw a sinker.
-When rosters expanded in September, he asked to stay with the team during their playoff push, rather than return to the majors.
+When rosters expanded in September, he asked to stay with the team during their playoff push rather than return to the majors.
 He did not return to the Mariners until September 14.

 San Diego Padres

-On December 11, 2001, the Mariners traded Tomko (along with Ramón Vázquez, Tom Lampkin, and cash) to the San Diego Padres in exchange for Wascar Serrano, Alex Arias and Ben Davis.
-He returned to the starting rotation for the 2002 season, making 32 starts and pitching to a 4.49 ERA in 204 1/3 innings.
+On December 11, 2001, the Mariners traded Tomko (along with Ramón Vázquez, Tom Lampkin, and cash) to the San Diego Padres in exchange for Ben Davis, Wascar Serrano, and Alex Arias.
+Tomko returned to the starting rotation for the 2002 season, making 32 starts and pitching to a 4.49 ERA in 204 1/3 innings.

 St. Louis Cardinals

 On December 15, 2002, Tomko was traded again, almost exactly a year later to the St. Louis Cardinals in exchange for Mike Wodnicki and Luther Hackman.
-Tomko managed to win 13 games in his only season in St. Louis, despite a 5.28 ERA in 202 2/3 innings of work.
-He also led the National League in hits and earned runs allowed.
+Tomko won 13 games in his only season in St. Louis, despite a 5.28 ERA in 202 2/3 innings of work.
+He also led the NL in hits and earned runs allowed.